ikuhamada/state-doc/manual.rst

 	Description:

-	Friction coefficient used to generage random forces for Langevin molecular dynamics
+	Friction coefficient used to generage random forces for Langevin molecular dynamics.

+CHARGE
+	Type: real

+	Default: 0.D0

+	Description:

+	Charge of the system.
+Positive (negative) value indicates the system has deficit (excess) electron(s).

 &CELL ... &END
   This block is used to define the unit cell.